Glossary term

 • A soft inquiry is a credit-file review that does not affect credit scores.

-• Soft inquiries can include checking your own credit report, prescreening activity, or account reviews by existing lenders.
+• Soft inquiries can include self-checks, prescreening activity, and reviews by existing lenders.

-• Soft inquiries usually are visible only to the consumer when viewing a credit report.
+• They are generally visible only to the consumer on their own credit report.

-• Soft inquiries are different from hard inquiries, which can affect many scores.
+• Soft inquiries are different from hard inquiries, which are usually tied to new credit applications.

 How a Soft Inquiry Works